mco-gh/mco.dev/content/post/random/phone.md

 Lately, most of the time we spend together is not quality time.
 It's just bouncing around between my favorite apps and websites, waiting for that little dopamine hit that comes from finding an interesting news item or something cool in my twitter feed.
 But think about the opportunity cost of all that time spent staring at my hand.

-I've suspected our relationship was unhealthy for few years and I've tried so many methods to manage our time together.
+I've suspected our relationship was unhealthy for a few years and I've tried so many methods to manage our time together.
 But I keep coming back to you.
 So I started wondering, what's the minimal set of functions I need at my fingertips 24x7?

 <br>